 page.
 If the incident you describe does not state a possible case of illegal discrimination, or does not fall within our jurisdiction, we will try to refer you to another agency that can help with your problem.
 If you do not wish to work with the Commission, or if the Commission declines to accept your case, you may file a lawsuit on your own or with the assistance of an attorney.
 The HRC is, by statute, not a legal services or advocacy organization, though we are able to refer you to such groups.

 If you work for an agency of the State of Vermont, call us.
 If you work for a non-state employer, call the Civil Rights Division of the Vermont Attorney General’s Office, which has jurisdiction over private employment cases.
 You can reach them at 802-828-3657, or toll-free at 888-745-9195.
 If you are an employee of the Federal Government, you may contact the Equal Employment Opportunity Commission at 800-669-4000.

 Not at all.
-If you file a Charge, or if a Charge is filed against you, you may have an attorney represent you if you wish, but many Charging Parties and Respondents do not use an attorney.
+If you file a Complaint, or if a Complaint is filed against you, you may have an attorney represent you if you wish, but many Complainants and Respondents do not use an attorney.